Author: Winterbottom, Fiona; Jenkins, Misty

 - acinetobacter baumannii and liver kidney: 1

-- acute disease and live vaccination: 1, 2
+- acinetobacter baumannii and local infection: 1, 2

 Co phrase search for related documents, hyperlinks ordered by date